-TikTok proposes new U.S. headquarters to win over Trump and 20,000 jobs
+TikTok proposes to add new U.S. headquarters and 20,000 jobs to win over Trump

 Mnuchin would only say that national security remains the priority, and that regulator will discuss the proposal with Oracle “over the next few days.”

-“There has always been a critical factor for us, driving national security is making sure that the technology on Americans phones is safe and making sure that it is not corrupt,” Mnuchin said.
+“A critical factor for us, driving national security, is making sure that the technology on Americans phones is safe and making sure that it is not corrupt,” Mnuchin said.

 TikTok has repeatedly insisted that it is not a national security threat and that it does not share any U.S. customer information with the Chinese government.